Mona Quick Guide

 Increases Mona’s Hydro DMG Bonus by a degree equivalent to 20% of her Energy Recharge rate.

-A useful Passive that pairs well with Mona’s ER Ascension Stat.
+A useful passive that pairs well with Mona’s ER Ascension Stat.
 It is generally not recommended to stack ER past Mona’s ER requirements.
-However, since Mona’s ER requirements can be quite variable, there are some teams where Mona has extremely high ER requirements and gains a sizable damage boost from this Passive.
+However, since Mona’s ER requirements can be quite variable, there are some teams where Mona has extremely high ER requirements and gains a sizable damage boost from this passive.

 Utility Passive